rafidalwahid/next.js_project_management/codebase-problems.md

 4. **Avatar Styling Inconsistencies**: Avatar components don't consistently have the black circular border with username displayed to the right.

+5. **Sidebar Implementation**: The collapsible sidebar may not match the user's preferred design (shadcn's sidebar-07 component).

+6. **Modal Dialog Implementation**: Some features use separate pages/routes instead of modal dialogs as preferred by the user.

 ## 9. Authentication Issues

 1. **Incomplete Social Login Options**: While NextAuth.js is configured, the social login options (Google, Facebook) aren't fully implemented.